Now available on Amazon, Barnes & Noble, or by contacting me.

 Excerpt:

 There, in a back corner, sat a venerable old trunk.
 It called to her, a Pandora’s box waiting to be opened.
+The trunk looked long forgotten with a thick layer of dust covering the top.
+It would probably be empty, nothing inside.
+“But how could I not open it and find out for sure?

 “I saw stacks and stacks of papers inside.
 Some were in notebooks or folders, some were just stapled together.”
 Others had been held together with rusty old brads.
 “Many were falling apart,” she told Annie, “and some had brown insect spots on them . . .
 Yuck.”

-Annie broke in, hating to stop Nia, but she had to know.
+Laynie broke in, hating to stop Nia, but she had to know.
 “Did you tell your dad about finding all of this?”

 “No way!”

-As the reminiscences’ years progressed, though, some stories took on ominous lives of their own, calling to Nia to peruse their dark pages, coaxing her to make sense of the next story and the next.
+Some stories took on ominous lives of their own, calling to Nia to peruse their dark pages, coaxing her to make sense of the next story and the next.
 Their whispers lured her into hidden worlds of their own.

 She had never read anything like those.

-Forthcoming: Small Town Mysteries: Oh My Gluttony!
+Forthcoming: A Small Town Cozy Mystery: Oh My Gluttony!

 Excerpt: